LeFl0w/ALGOSUP_POC/Readme.md

 ### Running
 - Edit path for VTR binaries in `scripts_vtr/runme.sh` and launch it.
 - Launch scripts_vtr/2.LaunchSimulation.sh (it needs modelsim installation)
-- To be done : provide a script for simulation with icarus verilog and gtkwave
+- **To be done : provide a script for simulation with icarus verilog and gtkwave **

 Nota there is a gui available for VPR using `--disp on` option when running `vpr`

-## Getting started opensource flow nextpnr (informational as )
+## Getting started opensource flow nextpnr (informational as timing netlist creation will finish with Nanoxplore impulse)
 In this flow you will use:
 - yosys for synthesis
 - Nextpnr for place androute and floorplanning display